Transition-based versus State-based Reward Functions for MDPs with Value-at-Risk: SHORT-HORIZON MDP FOR INVENTORY PROBLEM

-Figure~\ref{figure2} shows the Pareto fronts for MDPs with the two reward functions.
-It illustrates that the simplification of reward function changes the VaR (Pareto front).
-Given the two Pareto fronts, we can verify the solution to the VaR problem with a specified threshold $\tau=9$.
-Furthermore, for any threshold $\tau \in \mathbb{R}$, we can acquire $\eta_{\tau}$ along the curves.\footnote[4]{For example, when $\tau = 7.5$, $\eta_{\tau}$ for the MDP with SAS-function is 0.6875 (1-0.3125), and $\eta'_{\tau}$ for the MDP with SA-function is 0.25 (1-0.75).} Table~\ref{sample-table} shows the comparison between the two methods.
+In the same MDP setup described in Section III.A, we study the effect of the reward functions on the VaR function.
+Given the two MDPs, $\langle N, S, A, r, p, \mu, v\rangle$ and $\langle N, S, A, r', p, \mu, v\rangle$, Fig.~\ref{PFshort} illustrates that the simplification of reward function changes the VaR function.
+Now we can verify the solution to the VaR problem with a specified threshold $\tau=9$.
+Furthermore, for any threshold $\tau \in \mathbb{R}$, we can acquire $\eta_{\tau}$ along the curves, so as for any quantile.
+For example, when $\tau = 7.5$, $\eta_{\tau}$ for the MDP with a transition-based reward function is 0.6875 ($1-0.3125$), and $\eta'_{\tau}$ for the MDP with a state-based reward function is 0.25 ($1-0.75$).
+The reward simplification results in a nontrivial difference ($0.6875-0.25=0.4375$), which may have an effect on a risk-sensitive decision making.

-In conclusion, the reward simplification changes the VaR for a short-horizon MDP.
-Under the VaR criterion with a threshold, the augmented-state 0-1 MDP method works well for enabling the backward induction algorithm.
+In conclusion, the reward simplification changes the VaR.
+For the VaR Problem 2, the augmented-state 0-1 MDP method enables the backward induction algorithm.
 However, this method fails for long-horizon MDPs,

 and it works for the VaR problem 2 with a specified threshold only.
-Since both VaR problems relate to the Pareto front of the total reward CDF set, how to obtain the Pareto front in a short horizon needs further study.
+Since both VaR problems relate to the VaR function, how to achieve it effectively in a short horizon needs further study.